On this page

 - When CFIA authorization is required

-- Outcome of the application process
+- Authorization application process

 - Authorizations

-- Notice to industry
+- Notices to industry

 Some of these requirements concern the intentional import and handling of invertebrates and micro-organisms that have the potential to cause harm to plant health in Canada, including: